On the use of ordered factors as explanatory variables: Some miscellaneous remarks

 \section{Some miscellaneous remarks}

+As stated in the introductory section, the aim of this proposal is to retain an adequate fitting, as compared to the currently standard technique based on the polynomial representation of the factor, while providing a plainer interpretation of the resulting model.
+Note that the methodology does not attempt to improve on the polynomial-based fitting when one is ready to set a sufficiently high degree of the polynomial, since this scheme will eventually involve as many parameters as the number of factor levels.
+On the other hand, a high-degree polynomial model goes against the idea of a parsimonious model, and it is not desirable from an interpretational viewpoint, while these aspects constitute key motivations for the present proposal.

 Clearly, the proposed method can be employed in a variety of situations, not only linear or generalized linear models.
-The method is suitable for any formulation where the response variable is regulated, possibly through some transformation, by some predictor which incoporates the ordered factors.
+The method is suitable for any formulation where the response variable is regulated, possibly through some transformation, by some predictor which incorporates the ordered factors.
 For instance, proportional hazard models for the analysis of survival data represent another possibility.
+In this case, the natural criterion for choosing the transformation parameter is maximization of the partial log-likelihood, possibly in some penalized form.

 In the numerical cases which have been examined, including those which have not been reported here, adequate linearization of the factor effect could always be achieved with some suitably chosen parameters of the transformation.
 It could possibly happen that in harder problems such a linearization may be not attainable; in these cases, one could consider introducing a parametric family of distributions with increased flexibility, involving more than two shape parameters.
 For instance, one could consider the generalized hyperbolic distribution, which allows higher flexibility, although at the cost of an higher computational effort and often increased difficulties at the fitting stage.